Saddam Hussein: Tensions with Kuwait: 1988–1990

 As Iraq–Kuwait relations rapidly deteriorated, Saddam was receiving conflicting information about how the US would respond to the prospects of an invasion.
 For one, Washington had been taking measures to cultivate a constructive relationship with Iraq for roughly a decade.
 The Reagan administration gave Iraq roughly $4 billion in agricultural credits to bolster it against Iran.
 Saddam's Iraq became "the third-largest recipient of US assistance."

-Reacting to Western criticism in April 1990, Saddam threatened to destroy half of Israel with chemical weapons if it moved against Iraq.
-In May 1990 he criticized US support for Israel warning that "the US cannot maintain such a policy while professing friendship towards the Arabs."
+Reacting to Western criticism in April 1990, Saddam threatened to destroy half of Israel if it moved against Iraq.
+In May 1990, he criticized US support for Israel warning that "the US cannot maintain such a policy while professing friendship towards the Arabs."
 In July 1990 he threatened force against Kuwait and the UAE saying "The policies of some Arab rulers are American ...
 They are inspired by America to undermine Arab interests and security."
 The US sent warplanes and combat ships to the Persian Gulf in response to these threats.

-The US ambassador to Iraq, April Glaspie, met with Saddam in an emergency meeting on 25 July 1990, where the Iraqi leader attacked American policy with regards to Kuwait and the United Arab Emirates (UAE):

-So what can it mean when America says it will now protect its friends?
-It can only mean prejudice against Iraq.
-This stance plus maneuvers and statements which have been made has encouraged the UAE and Kuwait to disregard Iraqi rights.
-If you use pressure, we will deploy pressure and force.
-We know that you can harm us although we do not threaten you.
-But we too can harm you.
-Everyone can cause harm according to their ability and their size.
-We cannot come all the way to you in the US, but individual Arabs may reach you.
-We do not place America among the enemies.
-We place it where we want our friends to be and we try to be friends.
-But repeated American statements last year made it apparent that America did not regard us as friends.